 The ruling got at the core of how the Constitution protects transgender people from workplace discrimination.
 Judge Rosemary Barkett, writing for the unanimous three-judge panel, said, “A person is defined as transgender precisely because of the perception that his or her behavior transgresses gender stereotypes.”
 She went on, “[A] government agent violates the Equal Protection Clause’s prohibition on sex-based discrimination when he or she fires a transgender or transsexual employee because of his or her gender non-conformity.”

-These unions—some of the largest in the country—have transgender nondiscrimination clauses in some of their contracts:
+These unions—some of the largest in the country—have transgender non-discrimination clauses in some of their contracts:

-• American Federation of State, County and Municipal Employees
+- American Federation of State, County and Municipal Employees

-• American Federation of Teachers
+- American Federation of Teachers

-• Office and Professional Employees International Union
+- Office and Professional Employees International Union

-• Service Employees International Union
+- Service Employees International Union

-• United Auto Workers
+- United Auto Workers

 - UNITE HERE

-• United Food and Commercial Workers International Union
+- United Food and Commercial Workers International Union

 TGNC people often have trouble landing jobs.
 The classic story is being called in to interview for a job that you’re highly qualified for only to watch your interviewer’s face fall—and hearing the opening has already been filled.
 When prospective employers overlook your job application in the first place because they happen to know you’re transgender, that’s discrimination too.
 But experiencing someone’s change-of-mind in person is especially upsetting, not least because it’s so hard to prove such bias case-by-case.

-49% of TGNC employees experienced discrimination (i.e. they weren’t offered a job but their non-transgender equivalent was offered a job).
+49% of TGNC employees experienced discrimination (i.e. they weren’t offered a job but their cisgender equivalent was offered a job).
 The rate was 59% in a second round.
-After the New York Attorney General’s office became involved, a favorable settlement was reached with one retailer which included a revision to the employee handbook’s requirements for gender-specific appearance and a mandatory training for employees on transgender issues.
+After the New York Attorney General’s office became involved, a favorable settlement was reached with one retailer, which included a revision to the employee handbook’s requirements for gender-specific appearance and a mandatory training for employees on transgender issues.

 FOR MORE INFORMATION: Contact Lambda Legal at 212-809-8585, 120 Wall Street, 19th Floor, New York, NY 10005-3919.
 If you feel you have experienced discrimination, call our Legal Help Desk toll-free at 866-542-8336 or go to www.lambdalegal.org/help.